pvandervelde/cargo-loader-test/README.md

 You can run the application in two different modes.
 In the first mode you specify the cargo items you want to load by using the `--cargo` argument.
 You can provide this argument as many times as you want.
-The `cargo` takes 5 arguments as a space separated string:
+The `cargo` takes 5 arguments as a comma separated string:

 * The cargo id
 * The mass of the cargo